Top 10 Things to do in Sydney

 Where to see the Harbour Bridge

-One tip is to take your camera around the Rocks area for some stunning views.
+Take your camera around the Rocks area for some stunning views.
 Then there’s Kirribilli and Milsons Point on the North side of Sydney Harbour.
-The issue maybe too many photographs but hey, it’s a good looking bridge, just enjoy it.
+The issue maybe too many photographs but hey, it’s a good-looking bridge, just enjoy it.

 Crossing the Harbour Bridge